-Project Description: Torrens Title Subdivision (One Lot into Two) and Construction of a Dual Occupancy Dwelling.
+Project Description: Torrens Title Subdivision (One Lot into Two) and Construction of a Sole Occupancy Dwelling on Each Allotment.

 © This document is copyright.
 It is a breach of copyright for this document to be used to support a development application or any other purpose for any persons other than those for whom this document was prepared.
 Subject to the conditions prescribed under the Copyright Act no part of this document may in any form nor by any means be reproduced or transmitted without the prior written permission of the company Bushfire Planning & Design.